Are Jennifer Lopez And Alex Rodriguez Engaged? Insider Says A-Rod And J-Lo Are ‘Moving In The Right Direction’

 The source even noted how Alex’s mother was with them during the vacation and revealed how J-Lo “gets along great with them,” saying that it was like “they have all known each other forever.”

-During his interview with The View, Alex shared how much he enjoys being with Jennifer whom he lovingly dubbed as “an amazing, amazing girl.”
+During his interview with The View, Alex shared how much he enjoys being with Jennifer, whom he lovingly dubbed as “an amazing, amazing girl.”

 “One of the smartest human beings I’ve ever met and also an incredible mother.
 She just likes simple things.
 I mean, she’s a very, very simple person.
 Loves family.
 Is a great sister.
 Is a great daughter.”